lindahu123/Solidworks-Macros/index.md

 <iframe width="700" height="394" src="https://www.youtube-nocookie.com/embed/5ROlcDL_kiw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Installation
-- Installation instructions (or link to the relevant portion of the README)
-- Download links for your project
-- A link to your project’s GitHub page

 In order to run this code you will need access to Solidworks and a coding environment in windows.
 I used [Solidworks 2019](https://www.solidworks.com/sw/support/downloads.htm), [Anaconda for Windows](https://www.anaconda.com/products/individual), and